DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-training-subjects.md

 ## Mathematics

-<a href="/is-teaching-right-for-me/maths">You can learn more about teaching maths</a>.
+As a maths teacher you'll provide pupils with problem-solving and analytics skills they'll use in their future. <a href="/is-teaching-right-for-me/maths">You can learn more about teaching maths</a>.

 <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=maths&button=#funding-widget">Tax-free scholarships of £30,000 and bursaries of £28,000 are available for eligible trainee maths teachers</a>.